In this practical exercise we are going to play around with the different types of elements in R.

 and only one dimension can be called.
 For example, vec1[3]

-would yield 3
+would yield 3.
+Try it.

-Columns can also be called by the $
+Columns can also be called by the $ sign, but only if a

 name has been assigned.
 With dataframes assigning names happens